-Motivated by the fundamental diagram of traffic for transportation networks, this chapter has introduced a new class of latency functions (HQSF) to model congestion with horizontal queues, and studied the resulting Nash equilibria for non-atomic routing games on parallel networks.
-We showed that the essential uniqueness property does not hold for HQSF latencies, and that the number of equilibria is at most 2N.
+We introduced a new class of latency functions to model congestion on networks with horizontal queues, and studied the resulting Nash equilibria for non-atomic, static routing games on parallel networks.
+We showed that the essential uniqueness property does not hold for the HQSF class of latency, and that the number of equilibria is at most 2N.
 We also characterized the best Nash equilibrium.
-In the Stackelberg routing game, we proved that the Non-compliant First (NCF) strategy is optimal, and that it can be computed in polynomial time.
-Table 1 summarizes the main differences between the classical setting (vertical queues) and the HQSF setting.